Israel-Hamas war said to have left 10,300 dead in Gaza and displaced 70% of its population in a month

 "There will be a cease-fire for that purpose," Netanyahu said.

 Netanyahu and other Israeli officials have said their final goal is to "destroy Hamas."
-The group has controled Gaza for almost 20 years, is considered a terrorist organization by the United States, Israel and many other countries.
-It is not clear who or what would run Gaza — home to some 2.3 million people — if Israel's military does drive the group out of the Palestinian territory, but Netanyahu gave a hint Monday about the immediate future, at least.
+The group has controled Gaza for almost 20 years and is considered a terrorist organization by the United States, Israel and many other countries.
+It is not clear who would run Gaza — home to some 2.3 million people — if Israel's military does the group out of the Palestinian territory, but Netanyahu gave a hint on Monday about his vision.

 "I think Israel will, for an indefinite period, have the overall security responsibility, because we've seen what happens when we don't have it," he told ABC News.
 "When we don't have that security responsibility, what we have is the eruption of Hamas terror on a scale that we couldn't imagine."